fe3dback/str/README.md

 ```

 A fast string manipulation library with multi-byte support.
-Based on "Stringy" library, with focus on speed.
+Inspired by the ["Stringy"](https://github.com/danielstjules/Stringy) library, with focus on speed.

 Lib uses php7 features and does not throw any
 exceptions (because all input parameters are